void

 Das Vaterland,26.1.1862

-Božena Němcová is mentioned when Švejk tells Feldkurat Katz that finding oil consecrated by a bishop is worse than finding the water of life in tales by Božena Němcová.
+Božena Němcová is mentioned when Švejk tells Feldkurat Katz that finding oil consecrated by a bishop is worse than finding the water of life in tales by Němcová.

 Background

 Božena Němcová was a prominent Czech writer who wrote short stories, poems and fairytales.
 Her best known work is however a novel: Babička (Grandmother), regarded as one of the classics of Czech literature.
-The well known film Three nuts for Cinderella (1973) is based on one her fairytale from 1845 called O Popelce (About Cinderella).
+The well known film Three nuts for Cinderella (1973) is based on her fairytale from 1845, called O Popelce (About Cinderella).

 Water of life